tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 I enjoyed using Django as a framework.
 It is relatively simple and I think quite elegant and I can definitely see myself using it in future projects.

+#### CHALLENGES
+* Learning how to implement Celery and how to use a message broker like RabbitMQ and Redis.
+* Narrowing down all my ideas to an MVP achievable within the given timeframe.

+#### WINS
+* Getting to grips with Django and SQL databases.
+* Implementing Celery and using RabbitMQ and Redis.
+* Having an opportunity to practice my Python skills.

 ## FUTURE IMPROVEMENTS
 As mentioned there are many features and simulation mechanics I would have liked to implement: